AstroJames/MappingWrapper/README.md

 # Mapping Wrapper

 A wrapper for batch processing the Mapping code, which takes command lines arugments to change either the density or the electron temperature.
+Only works for Python 2.7

-## Example Command Line Arguments (in IPython)
+## Example Command Line Arguments (in IPython 2.7)

 Using default values T = 1e4, and density = 1, for 50 models (which doesn't make sense because they would be the same):